-Through extensive field work, this study intends to increase our understanding of Latino entrepreneurship, the motivations and expectations of Latinos in business, possible explanations for uneven success of their firms, and the reasons why entrepreneurs may differ in their expectations.
+Through extensive field work, this study increased our understanding of Latino entrepreneurship, the motivations and expectations of Latinos in business, possible explanations for uneven success of their firms, and the reasons why entrepreneurs may differ in their expectations.

-Considering the heterogeneity of Latino communities, in Washington and beyond, the research engages entrepreneurs from varied backgrounds, as well as numerous economic sectors.
-Survey and ethnographic data are already revealing valuable information about decision making in both established Latino firms and among individuals contemplating launching new businesses which will enable greater understanding into their motivations, the main problems they experience, and the mechanisms they deploy to maximize their prospects for success.
+Considering the heterogeneity of Latino communities, in Washington and beyond, the research engaged entrepreneurs from varied backgrounds, as well as numerous economic sectors.
+Survey and ethnographic data revealed valuable information about decision making in both established Latino firms and among individuals contemplating launching new businesses which enabled greater understanding into their motivations, the main problems they have experienced, and the mechanisms they have deployed to maximize their prospects for success.

-These findings, which will serve as a basis for scholarly articles and further research, will 1) shed light on the vision, skills and financial tools of Latino entrepreneurs in the DC area, 2) help explain differences and differentiation among entrepreneurs and how these variables influence success and business expectations, 3) create a foundation for “scaling up” our research to encompass the circumstances experienced by Latino entrepreneurs in other regions of the country.
+These findings served as a basis for scholarly articles and further research to 1) shed light on the vision, skills and financial tools of Latino entrepreneurs in the DC area, 2) help explain differences and differentiation among entrepreneurs and how these variables influence success and business expectations, 3) create a foundation for “scaling up” our research to encompass the circumstances experienced by Latino entrepreneurs in other regions of the country.

-The expected scholarly contribution of this phase will be to test a series of theory-based hypotheses gleaned from the literature on ethnic entrepreneurship among understudied Latino sub-groups in a new destination city.
-We begin with five guiding hypotheses that can be tested through analysis of data to be gathered over the course of six months of research.
+The expected scholarly contribution of this phase is to test a series of theory-based hypotheses on ethnic entrepreneurship among understudied Latino sub-groups in a new destination city.
+We began with five guiding hypotheses to be tested through analysis of data.
 First, in the case of immigrant entrepreneurs, the motivation for migration will impact the goals of a new venture.
 Second, social capital may substitute for human capital among Latino entrepreneurs, particularly when there are high concentrations of co-ethnics and opportunities to serve an ethnic niche market.
 However, reliance on within-group social capital may place a ceiling on potential future growth and expansion to broader markets.
 Third, the greater the combination of social and human capital, the greater the likelihood of start up, survival, and growth.
 Fourth, future time perspective will have a positive relationship to short and long term planning behaviors.
 Fifth, planning behaviors (e.g., targeting customers, seeking resources, preparing communications) are cumulative and positively impact venture survival and growth.